evaachim/zebra_fork/script/migration/ReadMe.md

 MigrationFromRacktables.go is a script to provide data migration from the racktables database to the Zebra tool.

+The database that is used for this script is a MariaDB database.
+The user should be advised that the MariaDB mysql user utilized here has the following credentials:

+                        username: username
+                        password: 1234

     The racktables database has several tables which contain information about resources that are relevant to the Zebra tool.

                         +---------------------------+